costa-gabriele/ambiente/README.md

 Creates a route for a page.
 The name of the page, to be passed as the first argument, is the path relative to `public/pages/`, without any file extension.
 The second argument is optional, and it's an array of the URIs that are to be mapped to the page; if it's not provided, the default URI is used, which is the page name appended to the URI root for page requests, defined by the global constant PAGE_URI_ROOT in `private/config/params`.
 The default root is the base URL of the website.
 So for example, to set up a route for the page `www.site.org/about/`, the command would be `Route::addPage('about')`.
 This maps the URI to the file `public/pages/about.php` and also sets up routes for the files in `public/views/about`.
 Notice that routes will be created only for the files that are in the view folder at the moment of the execution of the command, and if a file is later added, its route has to be added with `Route::add()`;

 - `addWebService(webServiceName, requestURIs)`
 Creates a route for a web service.
 The name of the web service, to be passed as the first argument, is the path relative to `public/ws/`, without any file extension.
 The second argument is optional, and it's an array of the URIs that are to be mapped to the page; if it's not provided, the default URI is used, which is the web service name appended to the URI root for web service requests, defined by the global constant WS_URI_ROOT in `private/config/params`.
-The default root is obtained appending `ws` to the base URL of the website.
-So for example, to set up a route for the web service `www.site.org/web-service`, the command would be `Route::addWebService('web-service')`.
+The default root is obtained appending `api/v1/` to the base URL of the website.
+So for example, to set up a route for the web service `www.site.org/api/v1/web-service`, the command would be `Route::addWebService('web-service')`.
 This maps the URI to the file `public/ws/web-service.php`.

 - `addPattern(requestURIPattern, destinationPath)`
 Creates a rule that maps all the requests that match the pattern provided as the first argument, to the path provided as the second argument.
 Regular expressions group captures can be used in defining these rules: for example, `Route::addPattern('ruleDir/' . '(.+)', 'ruleDir/route/' . '$1')` would map `www.site.org/ruleDir/test` to  `www.site.org/ruleDir/route/test`.